c1au6i0/labor/README.md

 The goal of `laboR` is to keep your project folder tidy\!

-It reminds you to document new datasets, it keeps the project folder organized, and sync with local folders.
+It keeps the project folder organized, and sync with local folders.

-**This package is under development**